 It doesn't guarantee you won't get shingles, but a vaccine can lower your chances by more than 90%.
 And if you do get the condition, it might not affect you as much.
-The CDC recommends that healthy adults 50 or older get two doses of the vaccine Shingrix, 2 to 6 months apart, unless they currently have shingles, are pregnant, or a test shows they have immunity.
+The CDC recommends that healthy adults 50 or older, as well as those 19 years and older who are immunocompromised, get two doses of the vaccine Shingrix.
+The shots are taken 2 to 6 months apart.
+Exceptions are if you currently have shingles, are pregnant, or a test shows you have immunity.
 You likely have been exposed to chickenpox even if you didn't develop blisters, so you should get the vaccine even if you don't remember being ill.

 Stress can weaken your immune system and make you more likely to have an outbreak.
 Or it may simply run you down until you get a cold or some other illness that triggers one.
 And once you have shingles, stress can make the pain worse.

 If shingles makes your eye or eyelid red, swollen, or painful -- sometimes called ocular shingles -- it can be serious.
 Get medical help as soon as possible because it could lead to glaucoma, scarring, or even blindness.
 Blisters on the tip of your nose can be an early warning sign.

 If blister pain and redness don't get better -- or get worse -- over a couple of weeks, you could have a bacterial skin infection.
 See your doctor right away.
 It can make you heal more slowly and scar your skin.